 In the words of a young man who I had the pleasure of knowing before he passed from cancer at the age of 15, ‘you can’t have the beauty of a rose without the pain of the thorns’.
 Australia’s history is like that.
 Without knowing the full story, we can never truly celebrate our successes.

-At Charles Sturt University, we offer dedicated support to Indigenous students to help them succeed at university, and create their future.
-And a qualification to help anyone integrate Indigenous history and culture into their professional life.
+At Charles Sturt University, we offer dedicated support to First Nations students to help them succeed at university, and create their future.
+And a postgraduate qualification – the Graduate Certificate in Indigenous Cultural Competency – to help anyone integrate First Nations history and culture into their professional life.
+Get in touch to find out more.